neondatabase/neon/docs/rfcs/029-getpage-throttling.md

 - histogram that records the tenants' observations of time spent waiting (one such histogram per pageserver)

 Further observability measures:
-- a WARN log message at frequency 1/min if the tenant/timeline/connection was throttled in that last minute.
+- an INFO log message at frequency 1/min if the tenant/timeline/connection was throttled in that last minute.
   The message will identify the tenant/timeline/connection to allow correlation with compute logs/stats.

 Rollout will happen as follows: